 Power outages aren’t only inconvenient they can also be potentially dangerous.
-If you only trust electricity as your only source of heat and don’t have a plan B, your teeth will be chattering for as long as you are without energy.
-The same blizzards and ice storms that knock down power lines can also keep people from retreating to somewhere warmer.
+If you only trust electricity as your only source of heat and don’t have a plan B on how to stay warm without power, your teeth will be chattering for as long as you are without energy.
+The same blizzards and ice storms that knockdown power lines can also keep people from retreating to somewhere warmer.

 As we know that your priority is to keep your family safe, we’ve compiled the most useful ideas to conserve warmth during a winter power outage.
-Even during a prolonged shutdown, these smart tips will help you add heat to your home.
+Even during a prolonged shutdown here is how to keep warm when the power goes out.
+These smart tips will help you add heat to your home.

 If you’ve received a power outage warning, set the highest temperature in your home.
 The hotter, the longer it’ll take to cool down.